WSWUP/pymetric/docs/EXAMPLE_DATA.md

 One approach for generating this skip list is to the use the [Cloud Free Scene Counts tools](https://github.com/Open-ET/cloud-free-scene-counts).
 The Landsat path/row used in the example for those tools is also 43/30.

 For the purpose of this example, we will directly use the list of "cloudy" scenes in 2015 identified at the end of the [Cloud Free Scene Counts example](https://github.com/Open-ET/cloud-free-scene-counts/blob/master/EXAMPLE.md).
-The following list of 28 Landsat scene IDs should be pasted into a file called "cloudy_scenes.txt" and saved in "D:\pymetric\harney\landsat":
+The following list of 28 Landsat scene IDs should be pasted into a file called "cloudy_scenes.txt" and saved in "D:\pymetric\example\landsat":

 ```
 LE07_043030_20150101